Jandreezy/stock-analysis/README.md

 ## Summary

-### Advantages of Refactoring
+### Advantages and Disadvantages of Refactoring
 The advantage of refactoring code is that makes it cleaner and more organized overall.
 This will make the code easier to read for the user as well as anyone who has access to it.
 However, the disadvantages of refactoring code is that it's risky to do if the application is big and if the existing code doesn't have proper test cases.
+I think overall the refactoring has a lot of benefits in terms of executing tasks quicker.
+The new code takes about a 1/4 of the time of my original code so it's definitely a viable option.
+The only downsides are that you are writing extra code to do essentially the same task and that causes more of a risk of errors because of the extra lines of code.